Fridtjof Frank Gundersen: Political career

 Gundersen was an active member of the Conservative Party from the mid-1960s.
 He was chairman of the party's Tenkegruppe 99 from 1966 to 1971 and a member of the party's political council until 1975.
 In the mid-1970s Gundersen left both the Conservative Party and the Church of Norway, as he according to himself "wanted to stand completely free."
 He was elected to the Parliament of Norway in 1981 representing the Progress Party, although he did not formally join the party until 1990, and was technically an independent before that.
 He represented the county of Akershus.
 He lost his seat in 1985, and the same year he wrote the memoir-like Fri og frank på Tinget.

-He decided to enter local politics, and from 1987 to 1989 he was a member of the Bærum municipal council.
+He decided to enter local politics, and from 1987 to 1989 he was a member of the municipal council of Bærum Municipality.
 He was re-elected to Parliament in 1989, 1993 and 1997.
 He thus served three consecutive terms, until 2001.
 During these twelve terms, he stayed a member of the Parliament's Standing Committee on Foreign Affairs and the Enlarged Committee on Foreign Affairs and Defence.

 In February 2001, Gundersen left the party due to not being renominated for a safe seat in Akershus.
 Other reasons were the recent exclusions and interventions in local nominations by party chairman Carl I. Hagen.
 Gundersen tried together with other breakaways of the party to run with the Liberal People's Party, but as this failed he rather ran for the new local Oslo List.
 The election for the party became a failure, and he thus pulled out from active politics.